dianetc/zigthesis/README.md

 ## STATUS:

 - Currently `main.zig` only has an empty main function.
 This is confusing.
 Is there a way refactor to make this more intuitive?

 - Implemented a [bad shrinking](https://propertesting.com/book_shrinking.html) mechanism.
 More thought needs to be put into this.
+Currently shrinking in zigthesis is treated as a [post-facto process](https://dianetc.github.io/musings/initial_shrinking/).
+We must "integrate" shrinking into the generation process instead of afterwards in order to get minimizing falsifying cases.
+My next obvious step was to have the generator produce not just a plain value, but a structure (call it a sample) that contains both the generated value and a (possibly lazy) tree of shrink candidates.
+That way, if a property fails, we can traverse the tree to quickly locate a minimalfailing case.
+This is easier said than done though.